jo418/basic-server/README.md

 This server does not work without envuronment variables.
 Environment variables can be defined in various ways.
-In root folder into .env file, or into the file ../config/env For instance, when they have been defined in config ./foleder then type
+In root folder into .env file, or into the file ../config/env For instance, when they have been defined in ./config folder then type
 ```bash
 source config/.env
 ```